 What is Bi-Lateral Stimulation?

-A bi-lateral stimulation is stimuli (visual, auditory or tactile) which occurs in a rhythmic left-right pattern.
+Bilateral stimulation is stimuli (visual, auditory, or tactile) that occur in a rhythmic left-right pattern.
 For example, visual bilateral stimulation could involve watching a hand or moving light alternating from left to right and back again.
-Our brains typically respond well to a rhythmic repetition.
-The repetition helps to synchronize between the left and the right brain hemisphere as well as to access the REM.
-Most people find bi-lateral stimulation very calming.
+Our brains typically respond well to rhythmic repetition.
+The repetition helps synchronize between the left and the right brain hemispheres and access the REM.
+Most people find bilateral stimulation very calming.

 What is REM?

 REM stands for rapid eye movement.
-REM is a deep state of dreaming where brain naturally reprocesses and consolidates negative experiences.
-EMDR Therapy taps into these natural healing processes which helps to process and consolidate traumatic memories of the client’s choice.
+REM is a deep state of dreaming where the brain naturally reprocesses and consolidates negative experiences.
+EMDR Therapy taps into these natural healing processes, which helps to process and consolidate traumatic memories of the client’s choice.
 The client is fully awake and cognizant during the EMDR process.
-EMDR is not a hypnosis.
-EMDR is similar to Accelerated Resolution Therapy (A.R.T.), but is not A.R.T.
+EMDR is not hypnosis.
+EMDR is similar to Accelerated Resolution Therapy (A.R.T.) but is not A.R.T.

 How is EMDR Therapy Different from A.R.T.?

 EMDR, like A.R.T., helps to process distressing memories, but with a greater focus on verbal expression during the reprocessing.
 EMDR also works more directly with self-limiting beliefs or so-called negative cognitions by reprocessing the underlying sources of those beliefs and then replacing them with more positive or adaptive beliefs.
 This process is natural and frequently happens on its own as a result of reprocessing.